Our People

 Dr. Sheila Ager

-Dean of Arts and Professor of Classical Studies, Faculty of Arts
+Former Dean of Arts and Professor of Classical Studies, Faculty of Arts

-A faculty member at Waterloo since 1987, Dr. Ager is a full professor in the Department of Classical Studies and since 2019 has served as Dean of Arts.
+A faculty member at Waterloo since 1987, Dr. Ager is a full professor in the Department of Classical Studies and served as Dean of Arts from 2019-2024.
 Her substantial record of leadership includes interim chair of Fine Arts, chair of Classical Studies (2009-2017), Associate Dean of Arts, Undergraduate Studies (2001-2007), two terms as a member of Senate, one term as a member of the Board of Governors, and director of the University’s Academic Leadership Program (2016-2019).
 Dr. Ager completed her BA and MA degrees at Queen’s University and earned her doctorate from the University of British Columbia.
 She is a scholar of Greek history, specializing in the Hellenistic age – the years between the death of Alexander the Great in 323 BC and the suicide of Cleopatra in 30 BC.
 Often engaging interdisciplinary approaches, much of her research has centered on interstate relations in this period, including peaceful dispute resolution.

 Learn more about Sheila →